-Areas designated as Commercial are anticipated to have an average Floor to Area Ratio (FAR) of 0.25.
+Areas designated as Commercial are anticipated to have an average Floor Area Ratio (FAR) of 0.25.
 Commercial nodes are typically located along collectors or arterial road corridors, or near key intersections.
 Proximity to neighborhoods is also an important factor in locating neighborhood commercial nodes.
 A key function of maintaining vital and resilient commercial nodes is to allow the integration of higher density housing.
 This approach helps create "place making" features and provides added patronage to maintain economic vitality.
-Commercial areas are anticipated to develop a minimum of 30 percent of the areas as High Density Residential, with densities at a minimum level of 12 units per acre.
+Commercial areas are anticipated to develop a minimum of 30 percent of the areas as residential, with densities at a minimum of 24 units per acre and a maximum of 50 units per acre.